BlockchainCommons/Research/papers/bcr-0007-hdkey.md

 ; of the parent key from which the associated key was derived.
 ;
-; `depth`, if present, represents the number of derivation steps in ; the path of the associated key, even if not present in the `path` element ; of this structure.
+; `depth`, if present, represents the number of derivation steps in ; the path of the associated key, even if not present in the `components` element ; of this structure.

 crypto-keypath = {
 	components: [1* path-component],
 	? parent-fingerint: uint32 .ne 0 ; parent fingerprint per [BIP32]
-	? depth: uint8 .gt 0
+	? depth: uint8 ; 0 if this is a public key derived directly from a master key }
-}

 path-component = (
-	child-index,
+	child-index / child-index-range / child-index-wildcard-range,
 	is-hardened
 )

 uint32 = uint .size 4
 uint31 = uint32 .lt 0x80000000
 child-index = uint31
+child-index-range = [child-index, child-index] ; low, high child-index-wildcard = []

 is-hardened = bool